Wanderer93/damyana-design/src/posts/designing-for-cognitive-disabilities.md

 Several rounds of sketching, quick feedback or testing where possible.

-Looking into existing patterns\
+Looking into existing patterns (Harley, 2022)

--
+Removing all unnecessary info.